selectiveintellect/vic/examples.md

 ## Mathematical Operations

-This code demonstrates the various mathematical operations supported by VIC&trade; along with verifying them using the simulator's [`sim_assert` function](simulator.html#simulatorcontrol).
+This code demonstrates the various mathematical operations supported by VIC&trade;.
 All the mathematics is done in 8-bit mode and the code is available in the file `share/examples/math8bit.vic`.

     PIC P16F690;